alesunaga/ClassroomManager/README.md

 🛠️ Installation and Usage

+Prerequisites
-PrerequisitesThis is a pure Python implementation and requires only a standard Python 3 environment.Code Structure (ClassroomManager Class)
+This is a pure Python implementation and requires only a standard Python 3 environment.Code Structure (ClassroomManager Class)
 The relevant code snippet showcasing the validation logic is as follows:

     class ClassroomManager:
     def __init__(self, name, student_count=0):
         self.name = name
         self._number_of_students = student_count

     @property
     def number_of_students(self):
         """Getter: Returns the current number of students."""